In a Nutshell

 Payday alternative loans are offered only by certain federal credit unions — member-owned nonprofit organizations regulated by the federal government that aim to provide financial products at reasonable rates.

-Payday loans are often offered by for-profit online or storefront lenders that are often considered as practicing predatory lending.
+Payday loans are usually offered by for-profit online or storefront lenders that are often considered as practicing predatory lending.

-Some other differences between payday alternative loans and payday loans include the cost of the loan, who may qualify and the amount of risk involved when you apply for the loan.
+Some other differences between payday alternative loans and payday loans include the cost of the loan, who may qualify and the amount of time you have to pay back the loan.

 And payday alternative loans generally cost less than payday loans.
 Payday loans can have fees ranging from $10 to $30 for every $100 borrowed — which can amount to an APR of up to nearly 400%.
 In contrast, the highest application fee for a payday alternative loan is $20.